sehrgutesoftware/laravel5-api/README.md

 [![Join the chat at https://gitter.im/sehrgutesoftware/laravel5-api](https://badges.gitter.im/sehrgutesoftware/laravel5-api.svg)](https://gitter.im/sehrgutesoftware/laravel5-api?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 A modular controller for exposing your Laravel 5 Eloquent models as a REST API.
-All you need to do is to create one subclass of the controller per model and set up the routes.
+All you need to do is create one subclass of the controller per model and set up the routes.

 **Disclaimer: This is an early release!
 Do not use in production without extensive testing!
 The API is subject to change!**